WWDecker/hello-world/README.md

 just another

 Hi
-I'm an old guy that love motocross, Archery, fishing and hunting
+I'm an old guy that loves motocross, Archery, fishing and hunting